 - Health Administration

-- Information Science & Learning Technologies
+- Information Science and Learning Technologies

-- Learning, Teaching, & Curriculum
+- Learning, Teaching, and Curriculum

 - Medical School

-- Medical Pharmacology & Physiology
+- Medical Pharmacology and Physiology

 - Occupational Therapy

 - Political Science